chovanecm/workshop-spark/java/task0-firstrun/README.md

   Pi is roughly 3.1413855141385514
   ```

 Please note the first command above expects Spark Master and Slave to be running.
 We can even check the Spark Web UI after executing this command.
-You can try to write ```stop-master.sh``` and you will see that your command doesn't work.
+You can write ```stop-master.sh``` and you will see that your command doesn't work.